Our plan is simple

 Joe Padilla - Founder, CEO and President, Mental Health Grace Alliance

-Jared Pingleton, PsyD - Clinical Director, American Association of Christian Counselors
+Jared Pingleton, PsyD - Director of Mental Health Care and Ministry, American Association of Christian Counselors

 MA, University of Missouri-Kansas City; MA, PsyD, Rosemead School of Psychology, Biola University.
 Dually trained and credentialed in both theology and psychology, Jared is a third-generation minister and a licensed clinical psychologist.
-He is Executive Vice-President of Choose Grace International (choosegrace.com) as well as serving the AACC.
 In professional practice since 1977, Jared was formerly Director of Counseling Services at Focus on the Family and specializes in the integration of psychology and Christianity.
-He has taught at several Christian universities and seminaries, is a noted speaker and author (of seven books), and recently co-edited The Struggle is Real: How to Care for Mental and Relational Health Needs in the Church.
+He has taught at several Christian universities and seminaries, is a noted national and international speaker and conference leader and is author or co-author of eight books, including the acclaimed ministry resource: The Struggle is Real: How to Care for Mental and Relational Health Needs in the Church.

 Curtis Ramsey-Lucas, MDiv, Editor, The Christian Citizen, American Baptist Home Mission Societies